isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-bed/index.md

 ###  1. Verify that its Fleas

 Correct identification is a critical step while controlling pests including fleas.
 So you have to respond to this question "are these pests on my bed really fleas? " In summary here are the signs that will show the presence of fleas in your bed.
 1. Live Adult fleas 2.
-[Flea](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/) skin 3.
+[Flea](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/)skin 3.
 Flea larvae 4.
 Flea eggs 5.
 Flea bite marks 6.
 Flea dirt

 ####  a.
 Live Adult fleas